-Parenting styles refer to how we control and support our children and also the behavioural and performance standards we expect from them.
+Parenting styles refer to how we control and support our children and also the behavioral and performance standards we expect from them.
 Here are details that will help you make an informed choice

 Parenthood is a status that is anticipated with much excitement and trepidation.
 When it happens, a mix of instincts, childhood experiences, and ideas acquired from fellow parents, friends, and other sources meld to form a distinctive style of parenting, unique to each parent and family.